Migration and Art

 - How did humans record history before they invented writing?
 How does writing give us a more complete picture of history and why doesn’t it give us a fully complete history?

-- What early twentieth-century discovery helped historians to get a better idea of history and chronology?
+- What early twentieth-century discovery helped historians get a better idea of history and chronology?

 - What are some other scientific discoveries that give us data about time?

-- How do all the inventions you learned about in this article help historians write more accurate histories?
-What might be some of the limitations that remain in our quest for fully accurate histories?
+Respond to this question: How do all the inventions in this article help historians write more accurate histories?